Remember how amazing the future used to be?

-In those days, the future had atomic powered monorails zipping between mile-high skyscrapers and cars that got 5 million miles per gallon (of uranium).
+In that future, atomic powered monorails zipped between mile-high skyscrapers and cars got 5 million miles per gallon (of plutonium).

-In that future, no one went unemployed, overtime started at two hours per week and all you had to do to clean the cat-box was push a button.
+In the 1956 future, no one went unemployed, overtime started at two hours per week and cat litter boxes were cleaned by the mere push of a button.

 Well, not really.
 The future had its dark-side too.
 Mostly because of evil robots.

-According to Analog Magazine, which my friends and I devoured, robots stalked the future’s nights, usually intent upon something nefarious, such as kidnapping damsels.
+According to Analog Magazine, which my friends and I read voraciously, robots stalked the future’s nights, usually intent upon something nefarious, such as kidnapping damsels.

-We never learned what maniacal plans were in store for these buxom fair-haired beauties, but one thing we knew for certain, they were always rescued in the nick of time, usually by preteen boys (much like ourselves) and of course, the beauties were always grateful, which we found oddly troubling.
+We never learned what maniacal plans were in store for these beauties, but one thing we knew for certain, they were always rescued in the nick of time by chivalrous preteen boys (much like ourselves) and the damsels were always grateful (which we found oddly troubling).

 So if this is what the future used to be, what happened?